seanmacavaney/clpsych2021-shared-task/README.md

 ## Quick Links

- - Register your team for the shared task: [form][register] (Note: there will be a cap on registration, currently anticipated to be a maximum of 30 teams.)
+ - Register your team for the shared task: [form][register] (Note: Note that we may need to impose a cap on the number of teams that can participate.)
  - Google Group: [clpsych-2021-shared-task][googlegroup]
  - Contact task organizers: [email][contact-us]
 <!-- - Contact Enclave: ...
 TODO-->